 I questioned myself every day whether the decisions I am making are right for me or not.
 In the last 3 years, I changed 6 jobs😨 from IT Security to Software developer and now I am settled with Business Analyst. 😆

-I am not sure if this is the right job for me.
+Still, I am not sure if this is the right job for me.
 I just know that I've always been very curious about businesses and numbers.
 So, the current job combines the best of the two worlds.
-But to make is easy for you I would highly suggest you to follow this.
+But to make it easy for you I would highly suggest you to follow this.

 Throughout the course of my career, I changed three cities and now settled to Chandigarh.
 So all the people out here are having a quarter-life crisis so you are not alone.👍